-The city of Ibusuki in Kagoshima Prefecture on the southern island of Kyushu has so many hot springs that locals speak of “hot water gushing out anywhere you dig.”
-One of Ibusuki City’s most unusual and best-known “bathing” experiences is a trip to the local natural hot steam sand baths.
-Here, visitors bathe in sand, not water.
-These baths are said to be even more effective than typical hot springs and are highly prized for relieving fatigue and relaxing the body.
-Ibusuki Syusuien is a traditional Japanese ryokan inn located only about 250 meters from a sand bathing facility where guests can enjoy these natural hot steam sand baths.
+The city of Ibusuki in southern Kyushu’s Kagoshima Prefecture has so many hot springs that people say hot waters gush out anywhere you dig.
+Among the most unique and famous hot springs in Ibusuki are its natural hot steam sand baths, where visitors bathe in sand, a global rarity.
+Considered even more effective than typical hot spring waters, these baths are highly prized for relieving fatigue and relaxing the body.
+Ibusuki Syusuien is a traditional Japanese ryokan inn located only about 250 meters from a sand bathing facility where guests can enjoy the natural hot steam sand baths.

-Syusuien was originally built as a villa.
-Later, it was renovated and expanded into a ryokan inn with 46 guest rooms.
-Most of the guest rooms are floored in Japanese style with tatami mats, providing guests with an authentic traditional Japanese inn experience.
-Guests who wish to sleep on a futon may reserve a tatami-mat room without a bed.
+Syusuien was originally built as a villa, before later being renovated and expanded into this ryokan inn with 46 guest rooms.
+Most are Japanese-style rooms with tatami mats, creating an authentic Japanese experience for guests during their stay.
+Guests interested in the experience of sleeping in a futon on tatami mats will want to reserve a Japanese-style room without a bed.

-All guest rooms have their own bath, but guests can also choose to relax in the inn’s larger hot spring baths: a communal bath and an open-air bath fed by the Ibusuki Hot Spring.
-Two private baths, each with an adjoining relaxation space, can also be reserved.
-The hot springs at Syusuien balance the melanin in the skin that protects it from UV rays.
-These waters are also said to refresh, smooth, and beautify the skin, while pleasantly warming bathers from the inside out.
+Each guest room has an indoor bath, but many guests will want to relax in the inn’s larger hot spring baths.
+Syusuien has a large communal bath and an open-air bath supplied by water from Ibusuki Hot Spring.
+Two private baths with an adjoining relaxation space are also available by reservation.
+The hot springs at Syusuien help balance the melanin in skin that protects it from UV rays.
+The water is also believed to refresh and smooth the skin, making it more beautiful.
+Rather than feeling a chill when leaving the bath, guests will continue to feel pleasantly warm from the inside out.
 A foot bath and sand foot bath are also available to use in the garden space in front of the lobby.

 Direct buses from Kagoshima Airport reach Ibusuki Station in approximately 95 minutes.
-Or take an 80-minute train ride on the Kyushu Shinkansen from Hakata Station to Kagoshima Chuo Station, then transfer to the special express train on the JR Ibusuki Makurazaki Line to reach Ibusuki Station in 55 minutes.
-Ibusuki City is some distance from the international airports in Tokyo and Osaka, but the journey to this hot spring inn hideaway is part of the adventure.
+If traveling by train, take an 80-minute ride on the Kyushu Shinkansen from Hakata Station to Kagoshima Chuo Station before transferring to the special express train on the JR Ibusuki Makurazaki Line to reach Ibusuki Station in 55 minutes.
+Ibusuki is located away from major cities like Tokyo and Osaka, where international flights arrive, but the journey here is another part of the adventure.
+Make a reservation for Ibusuki Syusuien when you visit Kagoshima Prefecture.

 Address